shimahm/Copy-Number-Variation/README.md

-Copy Number Variation (CNV) analysis in the oil-related genes region of Brassica napus Overview
+Copy Number Variation (CNV) Analysis in the FAE1 Gene Region of Brassica napus Overview
 This project investigates the genetic basis of fatty acid diversity in Brassica napus by analyzing copy number variations (CNVs), with a focus on the FAE1 gene region.
 We resequenced 18 selected lines with varying fatty acid levels and implemented a bioinformatics pipeline to identify CNVs contributing to phenotypic variation.

 📊 Pipeline Summary
 1. Sample Selection and Sequencing
-18 plant lines with diverse fatty acid profiles were selected.

 Genomic DNA libraries were constructed and subjected to Illumina resequencing.